nanograv/pint_pal/README.md

 This package has a variety of tools to support timing for NANOGrav, but the basic goal here is to produce a config `.yaml` file and a `.par` file that together produce clean timing residuals for a new pulsar.
 (If the pulsar is new to long-term timing, you may need more tools than this to put together an initial `.par` file.)
 This section will describe how to do that.

 1. Pick a pulsar for which timing hasn't been finalized, but for which `.tim` and initial `.par` files exist.
-The easiest may just be to look in `results` and `/nanograv/releases/15y/toagen/releases/2020.10.26-921bdfd/` for pulsars not represented in `config`.
+The easiest may just be to look in `results` and the most recetn `/nanograv/releases/15y/toagen/releases/` for pulsars not represented in `config`.
 You might also check https://gitlab.nanograv.org/nano-time/timing_analysis/-/branches to make sure no one is working on it.

 2. Make a branch for your work on the new pulsar, say J1234+5678:
 ```